Boyu622/MCsetup_monojet/README.md

 ## Rivet

-We recommend using Rivet for event analysis.
+If you want to check things quickly, the validated Rivet analysis code for monojet can be found in this repository.
 Due to the large software dependence in Rivet, we suggest using Docker container where a detailed description for the setup can be found on:

 [https://github.com/DarkJets-hep/excitedquarks-rivet](https://github.com/DarkJets-hep/excitedquarks-rivet)

+One will need to build analysis for the first time by typing: `rivet-mkanalysis rivet_monojet`.
 Following the above document, the `rivet_monojet.cc` and `rivet_monojet.plot` will plot the 1st, 2nd and 3rd jet pt distributions before the monojet event selection.
 It will also show MET distribution after the event selection.